Chouffy/chouffy.github.io/docs/Language/AutoHotKey.md

 ---
 An open-source scripting [[programming language]] for [[Windows]]!
 ## Basics
+- An elevated AHK process will start elevated processes by default
 ## Hotstrings
 - Hotkey is created by single pair of colons, like `::mail::mail@example.com`
 	- If the hotstring contains an emoji, save the file in `UTF-8 BOM` format - [See documentation](https://www.autohotkey.com/docs/v1/FAQ.htm#nonascii)